Eutropios/WarMAC/docs/source/usage/average.rst

 .. option:: -s, --stats <statistic>

    Specifies the type of statistical average to calculate for the item.
-It can be one of median, mean, mode, harmonic, or geometric.
+It can be one of median, mean, mode, or geometric.
 By default, the calculated statistic is the item's median price.

 .. option:: -p, --platform <platform>